-Neither the PISGRB or PrescQIPP CIC have any strategic or financial interest whatsoever in the uptake of schemes by commissioners or any schemes achieving particular scores.
+Neither the PISGRB or PrescQIPP have any strategic or financial interest whatsoever in the uptake of schemes by commissioners or any schemes achieving particular scores.
 The purpose of this group is to provide independent and impartial information and governance that can support local decision-making, and supplements rather than replaces any function performed at a local level.

-Any schemes that have not been formally submitted for consideration by the PISGRB, including any schemes that have utilised the PrescQIPP PISGRB Standard Terms, are in no way supported by the PISGRB.
-Whilst it is recognised that such schemes are in circulation, without any formal submission to or consideration by, the PISGRB, PrescQIPP will be unable to provide any support or comment to neither commissioner or supplier.
+Any schemes that have not been formally submitted for consideration by the PISGRB, including any schemes that have utilised the PrescQIPP standard terms, are in no way supported by the PISGRB.
+Whilst it is recognised that such schemes are in circulation, without any formal submission to or consideration by the PISGRB, PrescQIPP will be unable to provide any support or comment to either commissioners or suppliers.